miguel456/php-ip-address-logger/README.md

 - Grab HTTP Headers and referrers, and filter them
 - ~~Send a cookie with their information and make them send it back (Like statistics data)~~ DEVELOPMENT CANCELLED
 - ~~Idiot Mode~~ Done
+- Add web interface for easily whitelisting and "victim" retrieval, therefore not requiring technical knowledge.

 --
 More features are coming!
 Check out the latest release's release notes for them (That release has essentially the same source code as the main repo, which you are viewing).